SEAL-IIT-KGP/TWINSSE/conjunctive/README.md

 ## Parameter Setting in Configuration File and Source Files

-Ensure the following paremeters in specific files have appropriate values.

 Ensure the following parameters are set properly in the configuration file [here](../configuration/).

 ```conf